hermanblarsen/LFD_Reader/README.md

 + utilities.c (Functions utilised in the main related to arithmetic and DSP operations such as peak finding, as well as printing of the CCD output.)
 + low_power.c (Functions for putting the MCU into a low power mode or deep sleep, allowing for a significant reduction in power consumption.)

+### Python Logging Scripts
+3 scripts also exist used to
++ log quickly in short burst
++ log less quickly over long intervals over hours or days
++ graph live output from MUC

 ## Operation
 The overall software and device operation is described the following images or links, describing:
 1. Device Operation Overview Image ![Device Operation Overview Image](./.readmePhotos/Operation.png "Device Operation Overview")